jtakayama/makahiki/doc/installation-makahiki-vagrant-quickstart.rst

   -------------------------------------------------------------------------------

 If the value for a task is "Succeeded" or "Already completed," continue to the next step.
-If the value for a task is "Failed," check one of the troubleshooting sections listed below:
+If the value for a task is "Failed," go to :ref:`section-installation-makahiki-vagrant-troubleshooting`.

-  * If "Copying locale settings to /etc/bash.bashrc" failed, go to **Troubleshooting bash.bashrc** in :ref:`section-installation-makahiki-vagrant-troubleshooting`.
-  * If "Copying settings to pg_hba.conf" failed, or there were errors when the script was initializing the database, go to **Troubleshooting postgreSQL** in :ref:`section-installation-makahiki-vagrant-troubleshooting`.
-  * If "Creating /home/vagrant/makahiki_env.sh" failed, go to **Troubleshooting /home/vagrant/makahiki_env.sh** in :ref:`section-installation-makahiki-vagrant-troubleshooting`.
-  * If "Appending to /home/vagrant/.bashrc" failed, go to **Troubleshooting /home/vagrant/.bashrc** in :ref:`section-installation-makahiki-vagrant-troubleshooting`.

 Connect to the Vagrant Virtual Machine
 --------------------------------------